The birds are chirping, the snow is melting, and the days are finally getting long and light.

 Don’t worry, we promise not every destination on the list will be in Florida — but it’s undeniably one of the best places to travel in spring.
 March and April bring some of the best weather the state sees all year; the full, stifling tilt of Florida’s summer heat and humidity has not arrived quite yet.
-Even better, the beaches and springs are just a little less crowded than they will be come July and August.
+Even better, the beaches and springs are just a little less crowded than they will be in July and August.

 While any spot along Florida’s endless shoreline will be a winner, we love this west-coast island, which is home to miles of hiking trails and unique wildlife.
 It’s especially popular amongst the bird-watching crowd.

 4. White Sands National Monument, New Mexico